iRobotEducation/create3_docs/docs/api/safety.md

 When `safety_override = none` or `safety_override = backup_only` the maximum speed will be limited to 0.306 m/s.

 By fully disabling safety features, i.e. setting `safety_override = full` the robot will be allowed to drive at its true maximum speed of 0.460 m/s.

-!!! attention
-    The robot may not be able to stop in time if driving at full speed if a cliff is detected!

 ## Acceleration Limits